KartikKannapur/kartikkannapur.github.io/mooc.md

 - Neural Networks and Deep Learning by deeplearning.ai on Coursera - Week 1 - Heroes of Deep Learning

+- How to Win a Data Science Competition: Learn from Top Kagglers by National Research University Higher School of Economics on Coursera - Week 1

 - Cracking the Coding Interview by Gayle Laakmann McDowell, 5th Edition - Page 82 of 510 - Interview Questions - 1.1